A Guide to Excellence Through Integrity

 - Is the action fair and honest?

-If the answer to any of the above questions is no, you must report the action using any of the following steps:
+If the answer to any of the above questions is no, you are required to report the action using any of the following mechanisms:

-- Make a report in an exit interview statement given upon the conclusion of employment at UTHealth.
+- Make a report in an exit interview statement given upon the conclusion of employment at the university

-- Make a report through the designated UTHealth Compliance E-mail address: email@example.com.
+- Make a report through the designated university Compliance email address: firstname.lastname@example.org

-Faculty and staff are encouraged to directly contact the Chief Compliance Officer at (713) 500-3294 to discuss compliance questions or concerns.
+Employees and trainees are encouraged to contact the Chief Compliance Officer directly at (713) 500-3294 to confidentially discuss compliance questions or concerns.

 What is the number for the Compliance Hotline?